johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/README.md

 System.
 While this guide specifically uses the Vital Design System, building out your own custom tokens and components — instead of utilizing those offered by Vital — will work.
-Each step is composed of resources that are useful in accomplishing the step and most steps have a lesson explanation.
+Each step is composed of resources that are useful in accomplishing the step and most steps have a Guide explanation.
 While these steps are ordered, certain steps that have no dependencis on previous steps can be done in any order.